biocypher/biocypher/_sources/index.rst.txt

 ontology, supplying identification, filtering, and mapping capabilities.
 We are also keeping an open mind about adding alternative ontological systems using an opt-in philosophy.
-Side objectives are the creation of human-readable graph syntax and facilitating the ultra-rapid graph creation through the Neo4j :ref:`admin-import <admin_import>` feature.
+Side objectives are the creation of human-readable graph syntax and facilitating ultra-rapid graph creation through the Neo4j :ref:`admin-import <admin_import>` feature.

 ..
 Caution::